cubexgani/regression-calculator/README.md

 - learn about go testing
 - Bubbletea because I just want a cool looking TUI
 - Take up some non-cs hobbies
+- Finish linear and quadratic regression before math exam
+- Add more regressions later on
+- Finally start studying for the upcoming exams
 - curve on display???